derekphilipau/nextjs-markdown-content-cms/public/content/posts/2020-08-02-concept-to-creation/index.md

 excerpt: A behind-the-scenes look at how I bring illustrations to life, from initial idea to final product.
 ---

-# From Concept to Creation: My Illustration Process

 One of the questions I'm often asked is, "How do you create your illustrations?"
 Today, I'm pulling back the curtain on my creative process.
 Whether you're a fellow illustrator or just curious about how digital art comes to life, I hope you'll find this peek behind the scenes interesting!

 ## Step 1: Ideation